merchise/xotl.tools/docs/source/CONTRIBUTING.rst

    This tier groups the modules that **must not** depend from other modules besides the standard library.
 These modules implement some features that are exported through other xoutil modules.
 These module are never documented, but their re-exported features are documented elsewhere.
-For instance, `xoutil.type.UnsetType` is actually implemented in ``xoutil._values``.

-   Also the exported module `xoutil.compat`:mod: is this tier.
+   Also the exported module `xoutil.eight`:mod: is this tier.

 #.
 Tier 1